phempshall/PassMan/README.md

 # PassMan

-This is a deterministic PBKDF2 based javascript password manager inspired by the password manager located on [SS64.com](https://ss64.com/pass/) but with additional features and cryptographic updates.
+This is a Proof of Concept deterministic PBKDF2 based javascript password manager inspired by the password manager located on [SS64.com](https://ss64.com/pass/) but with additional features and cryptographic updates.

 A live example version can be found at [https://phempshall.github.io/PassMan/passman.html](https://phempshall.github.io/PassMan/passman.html) however it is recommended you clone this git and configure the master seed rather than use the preconfigured live example version.